Crinum asiaticum: The Captivating Poison Bulb and Fragrant Spider Lily

-Crinum asiaticum is also known as the Poison bulb, Spider Lily, Giant Crinum Lily, Grand Crinum Lily, Asiatic Poison bulb, Mangrove Lily, or St. John’s Lily.
-It is a tender bulbous perennial.
-It is in the Amaryllis family, Amaryllidaceae.
-It is native to Indian Ocean Islands, East Asia, Tropical Asia, Australia, and the Pacific Islands.
-The name is from the Greek word “krinon” which means “lily”.
-Asiaticum refers to being native to Asia.
+Background and Family: Crinum asiaticum, also known as Poison bulb, Spider Lily, Giant Crinum Lily, Grand Crinum Lily, Asiatic Poison bulb, Mangrove Lily, or St. John’s Lily, is a tender bulbous perennial belonging to the Amaryllis family, Amaryllidaceae.
+Its native range encompasses the Indian Ocean Islands, East Asia, Tropical Asia, Australia, and the Pacific Islands.
+The name “Crinum” is derived from the Greek word “krinon,” meaning “lily,” while “asiaticum” refers to its origin in Asia.